- Prepping is not crazy

 Take a deep breath 🙂 Even just writing this overview article makes us feel scared and pessimistic.

-But we can do something about it while still enjoying the good life we have today.
+But you can do something about all this while still enjoying the good life you have today.
 The Sane Prepper Mantra can help guide you through this process so you don’t get overwhelmed.